Polygon Tool

 Touch-Optimised

 All controls meet WCAG 2.1 AA accessibility standards with 44px+ touch targets.
-Double-tap gesture and mode button work perfectly on all touch devices.
+The Normal and Centre mode buttons and double-tap gesture work seamlessly on all touch devices.

 Visual Feedback